robmadden/unity/unity_outline.md

     - Explain the static 'Layers' and 'Layout' button at the top right of the software.

 2. Setting up the Environment
+    - Creating your first branch in git: In this checkpoint you will learn how to create a branch in git
+        - What is branching?
+Why do we need/use branches?
+        - Creating a branch for our first game
     - Creating Your First Game Board: Most games start with an environment or level, in Pong we have a simple board.
 In this checkpoint we show how to create the game board for Pong which is effectively creating a GameObject, naming it, setting the proper sprite, then setting the layer properties.

 3. Camera Setup